Pet Play Guide: Learn the Basics

 Moreover, take into account more sophisticated communication methods in addition to safewords.
 To me, a traffic light system works best: green means “good,” yellow means “slow down/ease up,” and red means “stop.”
 If you’re worried about losing your audience’s attention, you can create nonverbal safewords by pressing against each other, like a call-response.

 Common Pet Play Myths

 Within and outside the kink community, there are many myths about pet play.
-For instance, pet play doesn’t involve bestiality or the sexualization of actual animals.
-Play is really about taking on fictitious personas to investigate sexual sensations.
-The idea that all animals are submissives or bottoms and that only gay men like pet play are two of the biggest fallacies among kinksters.
+For instance, pet play doesn’t involve zoophilia.
+Pet play is about taking on fictitious personas to investigate sexual sensations.
+Meaning, the idea that all animals are submissives or bottoms is the biggest fallacy among kinksters.
 In actuality, anyone can have a dominant relationship with a pet; many queer trans women, for example.

 Many women seek permission to experience it because numerous people are viewed as gatekeepers, so the idea that it is solely for guys presenting is a great lie.

 Kink shame is genuine, and it can make it harder for people to satisfy their sexual desires and needs.
 You can be as eccentric or conventional as you choose.
 Enjoying pet play is perfectly acceptable, and accepting your dreams is the first step toward turning them into reality.
 It’s critical to be honest with oneself.
 Engaging with kink isn’t humiliating, and it may be a really eye-opening experience for you.
 Life is too short not to explore your full potential.

 Life Coaching and Therapy (LCAT) is a therapy and coaching practice that transforms our clients lives through our flexible.
 Multi-technique approach and pleasure-skills training provided by systematically-trained and licensed therapists!